mlafleur/mlafleur.github.io/_posts/2004-11-09-ever-have-one-of-those-days.md

 ---
-Title: 'Ever have one of those days&#8230;'
+title: 'Ever have one of those days&#8230;'
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 <div class="Section1"> Ever have one of those days where you can&rsquo;t seem to remember where you put your brain?
 Well, I&rsquo;ve been having one for the last few months now.
 Either that or the little green men really do exist and <a href="http://www.abduct.com/irm.htm" target="_blank">I should get an IRM</a> as soon as possible.
  Things have been busy around here as we launch into the final stretch of development on our next big release.
 As this release is a complete re-write into Microsoft .NET and SQL Server there are, needless to say, a few extra hours required.
 But after 2 years of development, at least we can see the end of the road.
 I can&rsquo;t remember the color of my house, the price of milk, or my wife&rsquo;s name but who cares!
 It&rsquo;s beta time baby.